- Food & Fun

 - Show Info

-"Top Chef" winner, "Top Chef: Amateurs" guest judge and owner of new restaurant Rose Mary in Chicago, Joe Flamm, shares his recipe for homemade cavatelli that he turns into a creamy bowl of cacio e pepe (cheese and pepper) pasta.
+Joe Flamm—"Top Chef" winner, "Top Chef: Amateurs" guest judge and owner of the Italian-Croatian restaurant Rose Mary in Chicago—shares his recipe for homemade cavatelli that he turns into a creamy bowl of cacio e pepe (cheese and pepper) pasta.
+Making the cavatelli is a fun anytime project, with or without kids.
+Here's another idea: try it as a couples cooking adventure for Valentine's Day or an at-home date night!

-For the cheese sauce, in a saucepan, heat cream over medium-low heat.
-Reduce by about one-quarter without letting the cream scorch or boil, about 10 minutes.
-Off the heat, whisk in the cheese, then blend until smooth using an immersion or countertop blender.
+For the cheese sauce, in a saucepan, heat the cream over medium-low heat.
+Reduce by about one-fourth without letting the cream scorch or boil, about 10 minutes.
+Off the heat, whisk in the cheese, then blend until smooth using an immersion or countertop blender and set aside.

 Working with 1 piece at a time, press onto a wooden cavatelli board to shape, then slide down the board and set onto a floured baking sheet; alternately, use the back of a fork to shape each piece of dough into cavatelli.
 Repeat with the remaining dough.

-In a sauté pan over medium heat, add olive oil and black peppercorns and cook until fragrant.
+In a saute pan over medium heat, add the olive oil and black peppercorns and cook until fragrant.
 Remove from heat, add ¼ cup pasta cooking water, then add the cavatelli.
-Cook, stirring, until the sauce thickens, then add 1 cup cheese sauce and cook 1 minute more.
+Cook, stirring, until the sauce thickens.
+Add 1 cup of the cheese sauce and cook 1 minute more.
 Stir in the butter and season to taste.
 Serve topped with more black pepper and drizzles of olive oil.